-In 1985, The Replacements were at their creative peak, and decided to make the switch as well.
-1984’s Let it Be was a quantum leap from their previous records.
-Combining the “power trash” (as opposed to power-pop) they were most known for with a distinct folk influence, as well Paul Westerberg’s deepening sense of angst-ridden lyricism, the album generated a buzz for the band throughout the country.
+In 1985, The Replacements were at their creative peak, and were one of the first underground acts to be lured by a major.
+1984’s Let it Be was a quantum leap from their early records.
+Combining the “power trash” (as opposed to power-pop) they were most known for with a distinct folk influence, as well Paul Westerberg’s sense of angsty lyricism maturing (slightly), the album generated a buzz for the band throughout the country.
 Major labels came looking, and the band signed to Sire.

 What came next was Tim, an album filled with what can arguably be said to be the best set of songs Westerberg ever put together.
-Anthems like “Bastards of Young” and “Left of the Dial” were at once anthemic, heartfelt, and accessible.
-The band also once again displayed a strong folk influence on several songs.
+Unforgettable songs like “Bastards of Young” and “Left of the Dial” were at once anthemic, heartfelt, and accessible.
+The band once again displayed a strong folk influence on several songs as well.
 “Swingin’ Party”, and especially album closer “Here Comes A Regular”, are heartbreaking looks a loneliness and isolation, and feature mostly acoustic instruments.
-They even took a stab at pure pop with first single “Kiss Me On The Bus”.
-All this added up to a success for the band that was far beyond what had come before.
+They even took a stab at pure pop with the first single, “Kiss Me On The Bus”.
+All this added up to success for the band that was far beyond what had come before.
 However, as undeniably great as this album is, it is far from perfect.
 In fact, with just a few touch-ups I could be writing about one of the best rock albums of the past 25 years.

 The first problem that props its head is the production on “Hold My Life”.
 The song makes a fine opener, yet suffers from a production that fails to capture the urgency the lyric deserves.
 The reckless abandon drummer Chris Mars attacked earlier songs with is missed on this one, as it clicks along monotonously.
-The same can be said for Bob Stinson’s guitars, which seem tame here.
-There are live versions of the song from this era that drastically improve on this studio version.
+The same can be said for Bob Stinson’s guitars, which seem too tame here.
+Live versions of the song from this era achieve the potential hinted at on record.

-The other problem with the album, which is always the problem with Replacement’s albums, is the filler.
-Each album in The Replacements catalog has its fair share of gems, but each has several songs that are far below the quality level set by the best ones.
-Here the filler quotient is met by a trio of songs - “I’ll Buy”, “Dose of Thunder”, and “Lay It Down Clown”.
+The other problem with the album, which was a problem with every Replacements album, is the filler.
+Each record in The Replacements catalog has more than its fair share of gems, but each has several songs that are far below the quality level set by the best ones.
+Here the filler quota is met by a trio of songs - “I’ll Buy”, “Dose of Thunder”, and “Lay It Down Clown”.
 All three would not be missed if replaced by some of the stronger songs from sessions surrounding the album.

 So, what could have been?
-Well, one of the great rock records of all time, that’s what.
-The following “replacement” songs are of a lesser sound quality than the album songs, only because they weren’t recorded with the intention of being released on an album.
-So the idea is that if recorded with the same spirit as the others there would be a more seamless flow than what these mp3’s can provide.
-With a tip of the cap to Stylus Magazine’s “Playing God” column, my re-imagined Tim could look something like this:
+Well like I said, one of the great rock records of all time, that’s what.
+The Tim sessions yielded many lost gems that would have improved the album had they been included instead of a few of the weaker tracks.
+So the idea is that if they were recorded with the same spirit as those that were released there would be more of a seamless flow than what these mp3’s can provide.
+This re-imagined version comes pretty close though.
+With a tip of the cap to Stylus Magazine’s “Playing God” column, my Re-imagined Tim would look like this:

 5. “Waitress In the Sky” - album version.
 The fun and, well, somewhat mean kiss off to poor stewardess service.
 A nice change of pace after 4 straight amped up numbers.